EnlighterJS/Plugin.WordPress/FAQ.md

 Shortcode Example: highlight the lines 2,3,4,8 of the codeblock `[js highlight="2-4,8"]....some code..[/js]`

 ### Are the uncompressed EnlighterJS Javasscript and CSS sources available ? ###
-The complete EnlighterJS project can be found on [GitHub](https://github.com/AndiDittrich/EnlighterJS "EnligherJS Project")
+The complete EnlighterJS project can be found on [GitHub](https://github.com/EnlighterJS/EnlighterJS "EnligherJS Project")

 ### Can i add custom Themes ? ###
 Yes you can! - The simplest way is to download the [EnlighterJS CSS sources](https://github.com/AndiDittrich/EnlighterJS/tree/master/Source/Themes "EnligherJS Project") and modify one of the standard themes.
 Finally create a directory named `enlighter` into your WordPress theme and put the css file into it.

 ### There are no Enlighter features visible within the Frontend Editor ###
 You have to enable the frontend editing function: `Enlighter Settings Page -> Advanced -> TinyMCE Integration (Visual Editor) -> Enable Frontend Integration`.
 This feature also requires a logged-in user with `edit_posts` and/or `edit_pages` [privileges](http://codex.wordpress.org/Function_Reference/current_user_can) and is only available for the `wp_editor` function - no third party editors are supported!

-### I'am already using MooTools and my page throws Javascript-Errors ###
-If you are already using MooTools on your page, you have to disable the automatic inclusion of MooTools by Enlighter.
-Goto the Enlighter options page -> Advanced and select "Not include" as MooTools source.
-**Note:** EnlighterJS requires MooTools > 1.4

 ### Can Enlighter by disabled on selected pages? ###
 Of course, the filter hook [enlighter_startup](https://github.com/EnlighterJS/Plugin.WordPress/blob/master/docs/FilterHooks.md) can be used to terminate the plugin initialization